cydtrj/yanxinguang.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 ### Title

-#### Exploring a new path of targeted poverty alleviation in the context of Internet plus - taking online live streaming as an example
+#### Analysis of the Phenomenon and Governance of Online Violence in the Post-Truth Era

 ### Time and Position
 > September 2020 - December 2021, Team project, Team members